ornellion/100DaysOfCode/OVERVIEW-Round1.md

 Started Learn HTML forms by Building a Registration Form 15/65.

 ### R1D12
 Completed HTML tables + associated quiz and project.
 Building a Registration Form Progress: 40/65.

+### R1D13
+Completed Foundations of HTML & Building a Registration Form.

+Started planning to recreate smaller projects before jumping into the Certification Project.